Martia L. Davis Berry: Later life and death

 Being fond of fine stock horses, she drove a spirited team, when the reins bruised her right hand causing an abscess, early June 1893, which deprived her of the use of her hand.
 A fever following the abscess, which hardly healed when another formed on the liver.
 A surgical operation was performed November 6, 1893, and the results were encouraging.
 But the infection spread to her brain, filling her last days with excruciating pain.
-Hoping to be conscious to the end, for some hours after speech failed, she signalled for all to sing.
+Hoping to be conscious to the end, for some hours after speech failed, she signaled for all to sing.

 Martia L. Davis Berry died in Cawker City, January 13, 1894.
 She was buried in that city's Prairie Grove Cemetery.

 Awards and honors

 Berry was one of the prominent persons who raised supplies for the United States Sanitary Commission's Great Northwestern Sanitary Fair (Chicago, 1865), receiving medal No. 15 for her services.